 Will you screen or test me for coronavirus before transplant surgery?

-All recipients get screened for possible exposure before surgery.
+All recipients get tested for COVID-19 before surgery.

 Which resources can I trust for more information?